Getting referral business should be top priority.

 Sure, you have many priorities, but you can only do one thing first.
 What’s more important than driving revenue?
 What’s more important than getting meetings with prime prospects in one call?
 What’s more important than ditching old-school sales prospecting techniques like cold calling that don’t work?
 What’s more important than investing your time in building the skills of your team?

 So, how do you determine your #1 priority?
 One of my cardinal rules is that I do what’s closest to cash first every day.
 Does this mean that every day is a cakewalk, or that nothing ever gets carried over to the next day?
+Of course not.
 But the rest isn’t that urgent.
 If we let “other priorities” get in the way of generating revenue, we’re in a downward spiral.

 When you work your referral program, you achieve immediate results—new clients, increased sales, a shortened sales process, reduced cost of sales, and more time to work with only your ideal clients!
 Make referral sales your priority.
 There’s no time to waste.
 And please, don’t tell me you can’t “fit it in.”